spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/gitlab-highspot/index.html.md

 1. **Lists & List Groups** - Lists work as filters, and make it easier to find the content you need.
 Lists can then be collected under list groups for further organization.
 1. **Role: Field User** - Field users, or Contributors, have the ability to pitch items to prospects and customers, view pitch performance analytics, and submit content to Highspot Spot Owners for reivew and publishing.
 This is the access level that most GitLab GTM team members will have.
 1. **Role: Content Owners** - Content owners, or Publishers, have the ability to add and manage content, design and build SmartPages, and create and manage lists and Spots.
 Content Owners are responsible for the management of content in Highspot in one or more spots.
 They can also make high-level changes to the search structure as needed.
-1. **Role: Spot Owner** - Spot Owners are the DRI for a Spot, and oversee content governance and usage performance for the Spot and its users.
+1. **Role: Spot Owner** - Spot Owners are the Directly Responsible Individual (DRI) for a Spot, and oversee content governance and usage performance for the Spot and its users.
    1. The key difference between Owners/Co-Owners and Editors is that Owners/Co-Owners can delete a spot while Editors cannot.
 1. **Role: Analyst** - Analysts have the ability to create reports within the Analytics section of Highspot and view reports in the Analytics Spot.
-1. **Contribution Status: Locked** - Only Content Owners can contribute content to these spots.
+1. **Contribution Status: Locked** - Only Spot Editors (i.e. Content Owners) can contribute content to these spots.
 All can view.
 1. **Contribution Status: Open - Review Required** – GitLab team members can contribute to these spots but review and approval will be required from a designated content reviewer before the content is viewable by all users.
 1. **Contribution Status: Open** - GitLab team members can contribute content to these spots without the need for review.
 1. **Internal & External Content** - All content in Highspot will be marked as either internal or external: